masomj/one-stop-tech-clinic/README.md

 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 ##### Bugs
 note any bugs still in the project / or some that were difficult to resolve
+- links on nav bar wouldnt work - disucss changing file name from lc to uc
 ### Further functionality
 As my skills in Javascript and other back end languages develop, I would like to implement further features such as a custom PC builder on the site, to allow users to create custom builds and provide the business with a configuration to then build.
 Additionally, I would like to implement a chat bot to speed up and increase the frequency of user interactions, with the goal of increasing custom for the business.